MoitreyeeHazarika/common/building-blocks/blocks/oml/oml-monitoring/oml-monitoring.md

     * **Frequency:** This value determines how frequently the model monitor run will be performed on the New Data.
 Select `Days` in this field.
 The options are Minutes, Hours, Days, Weeks, Months.
 In this lab, you have entered `1` in the **Repeat** field, and `Days` in the **Frequency** field.
 The **Start Date** field has 3/18/24.
 This means that as per the schedule, the model monitor will run from 3/18/24 once every day.
     * **Mining Function:** The available mining functions are Regression and Classification.
 Select a function as applicable.
 In this example, `Regression` is selected.
     * **Target:** Select an attribute from the drop-down list.
 In this example, `GLOBAL_ACTIVE_POWER` is used as the target for regression models.
+    When you provide a value in the **Mining Function** and **Target** fields, the models that have been deployed are obtained and is displayed in the Models section on the Model Monitor page.
     * **Recompute:** Select this option to update the already computed periods.
 This means that only time periods not present in the output result table will be computed.
 By default, Recompute is disabled.
     * **Monitor Data:** Select this option to enable data monitoring for the specified data.
 When enabled, a data monitor is also created along with the model monitor to compute the Predictive Feature Impact versus Drift Feature Impact in the model specific results.
 Select this option.
 4. Click **Additional Settings** to expand this section and provide advanced settings for your model monitor: